QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-02-how-to-create-and-configure-azure-keyvault-for-a-static-web-app-be7167.md

 As well as creating the KeyVault, it will need to have access policies configured so values can be read from the SWA itself.

-* Create the Keyvault (use a naming convention appropriate for the application, e.g. 'kv-dev-portal').
+* Create the Keyvault (use a naming convention appropriate for the application, e.g. 'kv-dev-portal')
-* Ensure Region is Australia Southeast, pricing tier is standard.
+* Ensure Region is Australia Southeast, pricing tier is standard
-* Open the KeyVault properties in Azure.
+* Open the KeyVault properties in Azure
-* Under "Settings", click on "Access policies".
+* Under "Settings", click on "Access policies"
-* Check "Azure Resource Manager for template deployment".
+* Check "Azure Resource Manager for template deployment"
-* Under permission model leave "Vault access policy" as default.
+* Under permission model leave "Vault access policy" as default

 ### Add an access policy for the SWA

-* Browse to your SWA in the Azure Portal.
+* Browse to your SWA in the Azure Portal
-* From the left menu, click "Identity".
+* From the left menu, click "Identity"
 * Under system-assigned tab, toggle the status field on as shown below.
 This should show a GUID and button below.
 Then click the Save button to save the newly generated identity.
-* Copy the newly created Object Id.
+* Copy the newly created Object Id
-* Browse back to the Key Vault.
+* Browse back to the Key Vault
-* Click "+ Add Access Policy".
+* Click "+ Add Access Policy"
-* Search for the Object Id and select it.
+* Search for the Object Id and select it
-* Select Key permissions "Get, List".
+* Select Key permissions "Get, List"
-* Select Secret permissions "Get, List".
+* Select Secret permissions "Get, List"
-* Save changes.
+* Save changes

 ### Adding secrets to KeyVault

 Now you can add the following values to Azure KeyVault:

-* On the left-hand menu, click on "Secrets".
+* On the left-hand menu, click on "Secrets"
-* On the top menu, click "Generate/Import".
+* On the top menu, click "Generate/Import"
-* Enter the name and value of the secret, click "Create".
+* Enter the name and value of the secret, click "Create"

 Generated secrets/passwords using a Node.js command prompt:
 Secrets: